gciteli-ustravel/website-content-scan/README.md

 1. Open the GitHub Actions workflow called **Website Content Scan Admin** to run the update.
 2. Edit `sites.yml` when sections should be included or excluded from the scan, or ask an AI agent to make that change for you.
 3. Use the IPW sitemap upload form if IPW blocks the automated fetch.

+A detailed user guide is included in this repository.
+Basic guidance and operating procesures are to be housed within the Marketing and Digital SOP SharePoint.

 ## Exclusions Live In `sites.yml`